 Where Can You Study Urban Planning Abroad?

-On the other hand, if you’re eyeing to study in Asia, you can go to Japan.
-Since Japan has an innovative background in urban planning and education, you’ll surely gain a comprehensive education.
-You can also consider Canada and the United States if you’re looking for world-class universities.
+On the other hand, if you are considering studying in Asia, Japan is a good option.
+Since Japan has a strong background in urban planning, infrastructure, and urban engineering education, you can gain a comprehensive education.
+You can also consider Canada and the United States if you are looking for well-established universities and professional planning programs.

 We hope this article on the best countries to study urban planning was informative and insightful.
 To know more information on studying abroad, check out the Available Programs for International Students.